 Painting with John (HBO, Crave).
 John Lurie, co-founder of the jazz ensemble The Lounge Lizards, paints with watercolours and shares his irreverent philosophy on life.
 In 1991, the Minneapolis native hosted the cult classic Fishing with John.
 Already branded “The Anti-Bob Ross.”

-The Sister (The CW).
+The Sister (Hulu; Crave).
 A four-episode thriller from The UK starring Russell Tovey who plays a man with a secret who is tracked down by an unwelcome visitor.
+From Luther creator Neil Cross.

 The White Tiger (Netflix).
 Priyanka Chopra Jonas stars in this adaptation of Aravind Adiga’s novel which takes a darkly humorous look at class issues in India.